Adjustment to vision loss is a process. Each person adjusts in their own time and manner. There is no “right” way to deal with this major life change.

 Shock and disbelief

-When a person realizes that their vision is not coming back and may even get worse, shock and disbelief are a common response.
-They need time to absorb the news.
+Shock and disbelief are common responses when you realize that your vision is not coming back and may even get worse.
+You need time to absorb the news.

-People in denial may believe a medical miracle or their faith is going to cure them.
-If a person’s vision is not going to return, it is important that they hear that information from the doctor.
-Only then can they move past it.
-There is nothing wrong in hoping for the future, but today and tomorrow are what must be lived.
+When you are in denial, you may believe a medical miracle or your faith is going to provide a cure.
+If your vision is not going to return, it is important that you hear that information from a doctor.
+Only then can you move past it.
+There is nothing wrong in hoping for the future, but you must live for today and tomorrow.

-Your group may include people who feel very depressed and hopeless about their vision loss.
-They may be withdrawing from normal social interaction.
-They will often focus on what they perceive to be their many new limitations.
+You may feel very depressed and hopeless about your vision loss.
+You may find yourself withdrawing from normal social interaction.
+You may focus on what you perceive to be your many new limitations.

-The adjustment process often causes a person to spend a great deal of time reflecting on what they still value in life.
-They may think about what is important to them and normally will come to the conclusion that there are still reasons for living.
-Many aspects of life that everyone values such as being a good friend, being kind and compassionate and helping others have nothing to do with vision loss.
-Through this process, a “turning point” is reached.
-A person with vision loss will start to look forward instead of dwelling on negative feelings.
+The adjustment process may cause you to spend a great deal of time reflecting on what you still value in life.
+You may think about what is important to you.
+Many aspects of life that everyone values such as being a good friend, being kind and compassionate, and helping others have nothing to do with vision loss.
+Through this process, you will reach a “turning point.”
+You will start to look forward instead of dwelling on negative feelings.

-As new skills and knowledge are gained, a person reaches a point of self-acceptance and increased self-esteem.
-This person will often seek ways to inspire and share his or her knowledge with others who are feeling overwhelmed, frustrated, and angry.
+As new skills and knowledge are gained, you reach a point of self-acceptance and increased self-esteem.
+You may event seek ways to inspire and share your knowledge with others who are feeling overwhelmed, frustrated, and angry.